 In general, commercial roofs have greater maintenance needs than residential roofs.
 That’s because water tends to pond on flat roof surfaces, increasing the risk of leaks.
 To prevent leaks or fix them before they affect other parts of your building, your roof should undergo routine inspections.
 As a rule, a commercial roofing system should be inspected at least twice a year.

-In addition to scheduling routine inspections, it’s also important that building owners have a basic understanding of the warning signs a commercial roof needs immediate repairs.
+In addition to scheduling routine inspections, it’s also important that building owners have a basic understanding of the warning signs that a commercial roof needs immediate repair.
 Here’s an overview of the usual warning signs of commercial roofing damage:

 - Ceiling and Wall Stains

 Brown water stains on your wall and ceiling are a sign water has already infiltrated your roof and interior.
 Keep in mind that the stains don’t usually indicate the location of the leak.
 Remember: Water follows the path of least resistance, so the leak’s exact location is likely farther than you think.